 - Group 2 had 20 grams of protein every 3 hours

-Both the 10g group (Group 1) and 20g group (Group 2) experienced greater muscle protein synthesis, as well as better whole body protein turnover and protein breakdown, but the 20g group also had better net protein balance and protein metabolism, so it appears that consuming smaller doses of protein (around 20 grams every three hours) can actually lead to greater muscle building results.
+All of the participants experienced greater muscle protein synthesis, better whole body protein turnover and improved protein breakdown, but group 2 also had better net protein balance and protein metabolism, so it appears that consuming smaller doses of protein (around 20 grams every three hours) can actually lead to greater muscle growth!
 (1)